|Nutritional Guidelines (per serving)|

 Serve your delicious creamy-chunky guacamole with totopos (tortilla chips) as an appetizer, offer it as a sauce on tacos or tortas, or use it as a side dish / garnish for grilled meats or chicken.

-Adjust the level of spiciness in this recipe at will: use less (or even no) chile if you prefer a milder guacamole, more if you love the heat.
+- Adjust the level of spiciness in this recipe at will: Use less or no chile if you prefer a milder guacamole or more if you love the heat.